NoahStolk/ddinfo-web/docs/game-formats/replay-events.md

 ### <a id="entity-ids"></a>Entity IDs ###

 Events work with entity IDs, which are integer values.
 An entity in Devil Daggers is an enemy or a dagger.
 Every entity has its own ID which can be referenced to from other events.
 The entity IDs are not stored, but can be defined by reading the [spawn events](#spawn-events) in order.
-The first entity spawning in the replay will have ID 1, the second entity will have ID 2, etc. It is thought that entity ID 0 is reserved for the player (used in the hit event when the player dies).
+The first entity spawning in the replay will have ID 1, the second entity will have ID 2, etc. Entity ID 0 is reserved for miscellaneous purposes, such as the player (used in the hit event when the player dies) or the void (when a dagger disappears).

 ## Raw replay events